ProAgent: Harnessing On-Demand Sensory Contexts for Proactive LLM Agent Systems in the Wild: System Design

 \subsection{Proactive-Oriented Context Extraction}

-Although existing studies have explored leveraging LLMs or VLMs to extract insights from sensor data~\cite{han2024onellm,post2025contextllm}, \cmt{they primarily focus on general sensor data understanding rather than anticipating user intents and determining how to assist users, resulting in inaccurate need predictions in proactive agent systems.} To address these challenges, \workname~adopts a proactive-oriented context extraction approach that maps massive sensor data into hierarchical contexts, enabling a comprehensive understanding of user intent.
+Although existing studies have explored using LLMs or VLMs to interpret sensor data~\cite{han2024onellm,post2025contextllm,xu2024autolife,yu2025sensorchat}, they primarily focus on general sensor signal understanding rather than inferring user intents and proactive needs, which limits their ability to support proactive agent systems.
+Moreover, directly reasoning over massive sensory contexts with substantial irrelevant information may hinder proactive prediction and increase system overhead~\cite{shi2023large,liu2024lost}.
+To address this challenge, we develop a proactive-oriented context extraction approach that derives short-term sensory contexts from massive sensor data while incorporating long-term user preferences for proactive reasoning.